EarthAsylum/eacMetaPixel/readme.md

 ### Description

-_{eac}MetaPixel_ is an [{eac}Doojigger](https://eacDoojigger.earthasylum.com/) extension which installs the Facebook/Meta Pixel and enables tracking of PageView, Search, ViewContent, AddToCart, InitiateCheckout and Purchase events when using [WooCommerce](https://woocommerce.com/).
+_{eac}MetaPixel_ is an [{eac}Doojigger](https://eacDoojigger.earthasylum.com/) extension which installs the Facebook/Meta Pixel and enables tracking of PageView, Search, ViewContent, AddToCart, InitiateCheckout, AddPaymentInfo, and Purchase events when using [WooCommerce](https://woocommerce.com/).

 #### What is the Meta Pixel?